Ex-president responds to DoJ blockbuster filing as Sarah Palin defeated - follow live

 Obstruction emerges as key focus in Trump documents probe

-The Justice Department has released its first image of documents seized from Donald Trump’s Mar-a-Lago estate.
+Donald Trump has accused the Justice Department of staging the images of documents seized from the former president’s Mar-a-Lago estate.

 The photo shows papers strewn across a floor with markers bearing the reading “secret” and “top secret” on classified documents – and one document’s heading indicates that the contents refer to human source intelligence.

-“Terrible the way the FBI, during the Raid of Mar-a-Lago, threw documents haphazardly all over the floor (perhaps pretending it was me that did it!), and then started taking pictures of them for the public to see,” he wrote on Truth Social this morning.
-“Thought they wanted them kept Secret?
-Lucky I Declassified!”
+“Terrible the way the FBI, during the Raid of Mar-a-Lago, threw documents haphazardly all over the floor (perhaps pretending it was me that did it!), and then started taking pictures of them for the public to see,” he wrote on Truth Social.

-The documents in the picture are in fact mostly obscured except for their cover pages.
-There is no evidence to suggest that Mr Trump declassified the documents, and it is not clear he would have had the authority to do so.

-Any resulting potential charges will likely not be known until after the midterm elections due to DoJ policy, reports say.
+According to reports, any resulting potential charges will likely not be known until after the midterm elections due to DoJ policy.

-The ex-president is planning a speech to supporters in Pennsylvania this weekend.
-Predicting it will be “BIG”, he told his followers: “Crowds already forming.
-Much, Much, Much to say.
-Don’t miss it!
+Meanwhile users on Mr Trump’s Truth Social were quick to denounce former Alaska governor Sarah Palin’s loss to Democratic candidate Mary Peltola in the special election in the largely-Republican state.

+Republican senator Tom Cotton has also claimed that the Alaska election was “rigged.”

 Trump claims FBI agents ‘threw’ classified documents ‘all over the floor’